Educators and education are essential.

 Current COVID-19 Cases

-As of Sept.
-29, the state and its health districts are reporting 41,761 confirmed or probable cases of coronavirus, and 464 deaths from COVID-19.
-The state says 306,706 coronavirus tests have been administered statewide.
+As of Jan.
+21, the state and its health districts report 158,270 confirmed or probable cases of coronavirus, and 1,654 COVID-19 deaths.
+A total of 947,759 tests have been performed statewide.
+Since December, 64,590 Idahoans have received a coronavirus vaccine, and 13,093 have received two doses.
 Hover over each county for local numbers.